public-key-cryptography/public-key-editor/README.md

 	sudo rm -r -f /usr/jdk

-	The --recursive option is required because the file is a directory and the rm command doesn't delete directories by default; the user has to confirm that the file to be removed is a directory by speci- fying the recursive option so that users cannot inadvertently delete a directory instead of a file.
+	The --recursive option is required because the file is a directory and the rm command doesn't delete directories by default; the user has to confirm that the file to be removed is a directory by specifying the recursive option so users cannot inadvertently delete a directory instead of a file.

-	The --force option tells the command not to prompt the user for a con- firmation before deleting each file and subdirectory, and it ignores nonexistent files and arguments which means that it will not inform the user that it cannot remove the file if there is no such file or directory.
+	The --force option tells the command not to prompt the user for a confirm- ation before deleting each file and subdirectory, and it ignores nonexist- ent files and arguments which means that it will not inform the user that it cannot remove the file if there is no such file or directory.